dhstewart/nvim-config/README.md

 with the plugin name.
 For example `my-cool-plugin.vim`.
 Then in `plugins.vim`<br/>
 you'll want to make sure and add it to the run time via<br/>
 `runtime! configs/plug_cfg/my-cool-plugin.vim`

+It's probably easier to just lookg at `plugins.vim` for an example of that.